 At the first moment, we were alone with some members of the family.
 Then more people began to gather and finally, two teams of the local police arrived to control the situation.
 We just made the ECG, stop gathering information and call again the Police explaining we were involved in a risky situation that could get out of control at any moment.

 We had to decide to stay there, get a clear history of the circumstances of the death, as we do in non-natural deaths, and try to give some support to the family of the deceased, as we usually do in these unexpected deaths) or just confirm the death and move away.

 To stay there or to leave and as we were absolutely surrounded by the crowd with only one door to escape we had to decide if we were going to use violence to move away in case we were not allowed to move.

 Finally, Police arrived and I could have a little chat with one of the representatives of the family that seems reasonable enough to understand the situation and what we had done.
 He spoke to some people and they allowed us to leave.

 It was one of my first mission in that city and especially in that area and wasn´t much aware of the risky situation we could face with a lot of disintegrated families and several gangs around.
 I acted only focused on the patient, really unaware of the context until my team advise me about the situation.

-We arrived quite soon after the emergency call and the door was closed so by no means we were responsible or accountable for wrongdoing in that scenario, but in spite of this, the family and friends got really angry with us.
+I and the other paramedics arrived quite soon after the emergency call and the door was closed so by no means we were responsible or accountable for wrongdoing in that scenario, but in spite of this, the family and friends got really angry with us.

 We arrived very quickly, did not get any confrontation with the crowd and focused on the patient.
 We did not get overcome by the pressure and acted professionally at any moment.
 We should have waited for the police to be closer to the scenario or even wait until they arrive to enter the room.
 We got into the house and the room without any previous risk assessment or escape plan.